SD › Best Places to Stay in Miami & South Beach

 - Best Neighborhoods for Food and Restaurants: Little Havana/South Beach/Coconut Grove/Wynwood

-Much less hectic than South Beach, Surfside offers calm, mostly empty beaches separated from Collins Avenue by a wide strip of greenery and dunes.
+To be in the heart of the action South Beach is great.
+Lots to walk to, good restaurants, and the sand and swimming are great.
+Much less hectic than South Beach, Surfside offers a calmer option, mostly empty beaches separated from Collins Avenue by a wide strip of greenery and dunes.
 The paths and boardwalk here make for safe excursions along the shore, while sweet treats are provided by the likes of Serendipity Creamery.
+The Four Seasons at The Surf Club is the best hotel in Surfside.

 - Safest Areas in Miami